Should I Get A Suit With Shorts?

 Last but not least is knowing where and when to wear your new shorts suit.
 Even a perfectly fitted, beautifully styled shorts suit is not always a good idea.

 Summer wedding?
 Sure.
 Weekend at the country club?
 Of course.
 Sipping spritz at a beach bar in the Italian Riviera?
 Heck yeah.
 At the office?
 Maybe not.
-As much as you may want to, wearing shorts to work – if your dress code is formal in nature – is probably not appropriate, unfortunately.
+As much as you may want to, wearing shorts to work is probably not appropriate, especially if your dress code is formal in nature.

 If you are hopping on the shorts suit train, make sure you are pulling them out for the proper occasions – otherwise you may end up looking the fool, rather than the cool guy.